Core (Base Classes) of DA (Inversion) Methods#

 register_prior(prior=None)[source]#

-Register (and return) the prior to be registered.
+Register (and return) the prior (background) error model.

 Raises: